ethereum/pm/AllCoreDevs-Meetings/Meeting 140.md

 **Andrew Ashikhmin**: Yeah sure.
 So our mining has been experimental because we don't support the gpu mining so, but after the merge we're going to support proof of stake mining.
 Still, the code is kind of it's not as mature as we would like it to be.
 So we made some quick fixes, but we still need time to make the  mining or proof of stake block building code more robust yes.

 **Tim Beiko**: Yeah that makes sense.
-Okay um.
+Okay.
 And then yeah one last thing I guess on Ropsten, so now that we have Marius’ transaction buzzer running it means basically every block should have transactions in it, correct?
 Because it was mentioned is like 2-3% of blocks without transactions, I suspect that's something we would see on Ropsten like under normal operations.
 But given that the transaction buzzer is running we probably don't want to see that.
 And the empty blocks we're seeing are results of an issue.
 Is that is that right?

 **danny**: I mean it depends on the how dynamic the gas is set on that transaction buzzer, because you could imagine the base fee going up above what it is willing to pay and then having some zero blocks, but I would at this point be monitoring if there a particular client pairs that are consistently are having zero transaction blocks.
 And Marius can comment on the dynamic nature basically and his transaction buzzer.

 **Tim Beiko**: Marius is not with us.

-# f.
+## f.
 Infrastructure Provider Testing
 Video | [21:20](https://youtu.be/dByC5Bw8DvU?t=1280)
 -|-

-**danny**: About just you know I think we pulled more infrastructure providers through this transition than we had in previous testnets.
+**danny**: I think we pulled more infrastructure providers through this transition than we had in previous testnets.
 Is there any update on how that went?

 **Tim Beiko**: So.
 I didn't hear from anyone that things were breaking I actually well I didn't confirm and I didn't get confirmation that anything broke so.
 At first it was some people thought that some smart contracts had issues but it turned out there was just a user spamming weird transactions to it and that's like coincided with the Ropsten merge.
 And the other thing is, it seemed for a while, like the rate of failed transactions was higher but I don't think that's that's quite the case.
 I’m talking with the etherscan people to get some better data on that.
 The challenge with getting data around the Ropsten merge is because there were so many oncalls and empty blocks around the merge, and the mining was like so weird that even etherscan had a harder time like getting a nice data dump than they usually to do.
 But it doesn't seem, at least like very high level, that like there's an increase in like the error rate the smart contract transactions on the network, which is, which is good.
-But yeah I’ll look into that some more um.
+But yeah I’ll look into that some more.
 But yeah aside from like this, this stuff no one, no one has at least complained loud enough that that their product is broken so that's that's pretty good.
-Good. um.
+Good.
 Anything else anyone wanted to mention about the Ropsten transition?

-# g.
+## g.
 Insufficient time between prepare and get block requests from CLs
 Video | [21:20](https://youtu.be/dByC5Bw8DvU?t=1400)
 -|-